mozilla-l10n/firefox-l10n/mail/os2/README.txt

 MOZILLA_HOME to a directory of your choice.
 You can do this either in Config.sys or in a script or using a program object as listed above.
 If you add

-   set MOZILLA_HOME=f:Data
+   set MOZILLA_HOME=f:\Data

-the Thunderbird user profile will be created in "f:DataThunderbird".
+the Thunderbird user profile will be created in "f:\Data\Thunderbird".

 If you are migrating from Mozilla, Thunderbird's import routine will only find the existing Mozilla profile data if MOZILLA_HOME is correctly set to point to